-In Special Stories and in our Touch Apps, select Settings from the device's physical menu button or the overflow button at the right of the action bar.
+In Special Stories, select Settings from the device's physical menu button or the overflow button at the right of the action bar.
 In Special Words, from any of the activities, select Word List from the device's physical menu button or the overflow button at the right of the action bar: then select Settings from the same menu in the Word List view.

 Can I disable the child safety gate in Special Words?

 A child safety gate (also referred to as parental lock) is included in Special Words for iOS, starting at version 3.3.0.
 It appears by default whenever you tap the action button (at top right) from the Word List, and guards access to the Extra Actions view.

 To permanently disable the gate, open it by answering the arithmetic question, e.g. for 7 - 3 + 4 = enter 8.
 Then open Settings (at top right), scroll down to Child Safety Gate and tap the switch.
 You will be asked an arithmetic question one last time in order to turn it off.
 To re-enable the gate subsequently, turn back on in Settings.

 Why can't I print from Special Stories?

 On iOS, first check whether you can print from Apple's apps, such as Mail and Safari: if you can't print from these, you won't be able to print from Special Stories.
 If, when you try to print, your device displays Looking for printers and then No AirPrint Printers Found then you don't have any suitable printers within Wi-Fi range, or your device isn't connected to a Wi-Fi network.

 On Android, you must be running Android 4.4 or later, or the Print story button in Special Stories will not be present.
 Also check whether you can print from standard Android apps, such as Chrome: if you can't print from these, you won't be able to print from Special Stories.
 You will also need an Android-compatible printer (e.g. using HP ePrint or Google Cloud Print).